ucd-library/aggie-experts/doc/harvest-process.md

 With the JSON imported into FIN, it is synchronized with Elastic Search indexes and becomes available to other applications via the Aggie Experts API.

+For a detailed step-by-step on performing a code deployment and data harvest see: [The CDL Harvest Process](./experts-deploy-harvest.md)